samasthiti/samasthiti/_threeddesigns/deepak-sandhu-ji.md

 ---
 **FACADE ELEVATION DETAILS:**

 The house is of dimensions 40 feet by 60 feet which is ground, first-floor second floor, and tower room only.
-The house was designed in modern style at a budget of 3,25,000/-.
+The house elevation was designed in modern style at a budget of 3,25,000/-.
 The elevation contains an acrylic CNC cut and a chamfered opening having a sliding door and windows also a stepped balcony and the projected wall of size 30 feet which is tapered from the end having two main entrances 1 main entrance and a second service entrance.
 The main entrance has a sliding gate with a CNC cut.
 And the material used is concrete finished with unfinished texture and for aesthetic purposes, the ambient lights were given.

 **Plot size -** 40 Feet x 60 Feet